 Do you want to live in the city center or trade for a better price right outside?

 In the Netherlands, a real estate agent is NOT required to win a bid.
 However, a property agent looks out for your best interests and helps you craft an offer that the seller will accept.
 Most of the time, your agents organize and attend house viewings.
 Your agent provides you with information about a property's condition and assists you in making a fair and competitive bid on a property.

 A seller's real estate agent is legally obligated to share the information with you.
-Inquire about the quality of the building foundations, window insulation, and construction materials with your real estate agent.
+Ask your real estate agent about the quality of the building foundations, window insulation, and construction materials.
 When you buy a house, find out if you own land or if you have to pay for a ground lease.

-If you plan on buying a flat or an apartment, do not forget about the owners' association.
+Do not forget about the owners' association if you plan on buying a flat or an apartment.
 You will have to pay service costs for them to take care of the common spaces every month.
 Fees for homeowner associations vary between €50 to €200 per month.

 When looking at a property, check how long the listing has been up and how many others are interested.
 Do not schedule too many viewing for the same day.
 Make it easier for yourself to remember the feeling each property gave you.
 Keep detailed notes that will remind you what was special about each viewing.